mmcatdb/mmcat/documentation/content/en/userGuide/schemaCategoryEditor.md

 First click the `Add morphism` button.
 Then you can specify the morphism domain and codomain objects by clicking on the nodes in the graph.
 A click on a selected node will unselect it.

-The `Switch` button allows you to switch
+The `Switch` button allows you to switch both nodes while everything else will stay the same.

-To create an identity morphism, select the domain object and then click on the `Select same object` button.
-Although there can be multiple morphisms between any any two objects, multiple identity morphisms on one object aren't supported due to a bug in the graphic library.

 Finally select the cardinality of the morphism and its dual.